CFFinch62/Project-Euler-IDE/README.md

 # Project Euler Editor

-A modern, user-friendly editor for solving Project Euler problems.
+A modern, user-friendly, cross-platform (Linux, Mac, Windows) editor/code runner for solving Project Euler problems.
 This application provides a comprehensive environment for working on Project Euler problems, with features for code editing, testing, and progress tracking.

 ## Features